Skip to main content

 State-led repression during the 1984-85 miners’ strike has a frightening number of similarities to the situation workers and campaigners find themselves in today, writes CHRIS PEACE

-police in anti-riot gear escorting picketers away from their
+Police in anti-riot gear force picketers away from their pos

 Features / 9 July 2022